dr-leo/pandaSDMX/README.rst

 CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+pandaSDMX contains code from `SDMX1 <https://sdmx1.readthedocs.io/>`_ which is itself a fork of  pandaSDMX.